sungjk/git-tips/README.md

 Command | Description
 --------|-----
-git clean  -d  -f . | Clear the untracked files from the local
+git clean  -d  -f . | Clear the untracked files from the local git reset --hard upstream/master | Delete all your local changes to master

 ## Branch & Merge